sitirasyamaleka-source/retail-sales-customer-dashboard/README.md

 ## Project Workflow

-1. Download retail sales dataset
+1. Download retail sales dataset from Kaggle
 2. Use the dataset as a data source in Data Studio
 3. Create metrics and visualizations
 4. Build the interactive dashboard